godotengine/godot-docs/classes/class_editorscript.rst

     func _run():
         print("Hello from the Godot Editor!")

-Note that the script is run in the Editor context, which means the output is visible in the console window started with the Editor (STDOUT) instead of the usual Godot *Output* dock.
+**Note:** The script is run in the Editor context, which means the output is visible in the console window started with the Editor (stdout) instead of the usual Godot **Output** dock.

 Method Descriptions
 -------------------